trietvuive/changelog/README.md

 ### Environment Variables
 - `PORT` - Server port (default: 3000)
+- `GITHUB_TOKEN` - GitHub Personal Access Token
+- `OPENAI_API_KEY` - OpenAI API Key

 ## Security Notes

+- API keys are stored in environment variables and never exposed to the client
-- GitHub tokens and OpenAI API keys are sent to the server for processing
+- GitHub tokens and OpenAI API keys are used server-side only
-- Keys are not stored permanently but are used for API calls
+- The `.env` file is gitignored to prevent accidental commits
 - Consider using environment variables for production deployments
 - Implement proper authentication for production use